Matt Gill: MK Dons

 Gill joined up with Russell Martin at Milton Keynes Dons on 29 June 2021.
 He was handed the role of technical development coach at Stadium MK.

 Swansea City

-Russell Martin and his MK coaching staff, including Gill, left to join Swansea City in August 2021 with Gill serving as technical development coach.
+Russell Martin and his MK Dons coaching staff, including Gill, left to join Swansea City in August 2021 with Gill serving as technical development coach.
 He held this role until February 2022, where following the departure of Luke Williams, Gill became the interim assistant head coach at the swans.
-During pre season preparations ahead of the 2022-2023 season, Gill was promoted to assistant head coach permanently.
+During pre season preparations ahead of the 2022–23 season, Gill was promoted to assistant head coach permanently.

+Southampton

+On 27 June 2023, it was confirmed that Gill had joined Martin's backroom staff at Southampton as an assistant head coach.
+Gill left the club on 15 December 2024 following the sacking of Martin.